Buying a Condo in Manila: The Ultimate Guide

 If you’re a Philippines resident, you can deduct expenses such as maintenance to substantially reduce your taxes.
 Non-residents pay a lower rate of 25%, but they can’t utilize tax allowances.

-Property Developers and Agents
+Property Developers and Real Estate Agents

-Philippines real estate is a solid investment, yet the country does have issues with corruption.
-Therefore, you should take care to choose reputable agents and developers.
+Buying a condo in the Philippines is a solid investment, yet the country does have issues with corruption.

-Rates can vary between 2-5% depending on the property’s total value, with sales on expensive condos and homes charged a lower rate.
+Real estate agent commissions in the Philippines can vary between 2-5% depending on the property’s total value, with sales on expensive condos and homes charged a lower rate.

 If you choose to forego a real estate agent, you can use websites like Lamudi to find your ideal condo.
 However, you should select an established developer if you go it alone.